 Second, the adult can take correspondence courses to get a diploma.
 Third, adult education programs can be given where there are enough students.
-Normally, 15 students are required for a class in a subject, from the people on the spot," Dr. Hartman said.
-"Then it will grow from within "
+Normally, 15 students are required for a class in a subject.

 Hartman suggested that these classes could be given using the facilities and staff for a small regional high school.